techidaily/site-win11-tips/source/_posts/breaking-down-ms-teams-error-80080300-fixes-for-w11-users.md

 6. Select the**Windows 8** option on the drop-down menu.
 7. Click**Apply** to save the new compatibility setting.

  Note that the WindowsApps folder that includes the pre-installed MS Teams app in Windows 11 is protected.
 So, you’ll need to unlock the WindowsApps folder to access msteams.exe as instructed above.
-Our[guide to taking ownership of folders in Windows 10 & 11](https://www.makeuseof.com/windows-10-11-own-folder/) tells you how users can unlock that directory in Windows 11.
+Our [guide to taking ownership of folders in Windows 10 & 11](https://www.makeuseof.com/windows-10-11-own-folder/) tells you how users can unlock that directory in Windows 11.

 ## 3\.
 Run the Compatibility Troubleshooter for Microsoft Teams